HongyiDuanmu26/deep-learning-paper-reading/Notes/QWen.md

   and LSH algorithms.
 * To filter out low-quality data, we employ a combination of rule-based and machine-learning-based methods.
 Specifically, we use multiple models to score the content, including language models, text-quality scoring models, and models for identifying potentially offensive or inappropriate content.
 * To further enhance the quality of our data, we selectively up-sample data from certain sources, to ensure that our models are trained on a diverse range of high-quality content.
-I
 * byte pair encoding (BPE) as our tokenization method.
 To enhance the performance of our model on multilingual downstream tasks, particularly in Chinese, we augment the vocabulary with commonly used Chinese characters and words, as well as those in other languages.
+We have split numbers into single digits.
 * Finally, we have built a dataset of up to 3 trillion tokens.
 The final vocabulary size is approximately 152K.

 Architecture: